mhoffrog/onedev-manual/Teamcity.md

 1. At TeamCity side, add appropriate build steps to the _ci_ configuration as necessary

-1. At TeamCity side, add build feature of type _commit status publisher_ like below:
+1. At TeamCity side, add build feature of type _OneDev commit status publisher_ like below:

     ![teamcity-add-build-feature.png](images/teamcity-add-build-feature.png)

-    OneDev mimics some GitHub RESTful api, so we can use GitHub publisher here.

-1. At OneDev side, add a build configuration corresponding to TeamCity project and configuration like below:
+1. At OneDev side, add a build configuration with the same name as TeamCity configuration like below:

     ![teamcity-build-configuration.png](images/teamcity-build-configuration.png)